-Krems, J. A., *Ko, A., *Moon, J. M., & Varnum, M. E. W. (accepted pending minor revisions).
-Sexually unrestricted women are perceived as having low self-esteem: First evidence for a pervasive, robust (but unfounded) stereotype.
+Krems, J. A., *Ko, A., *Moon, J., & Varnum, M. E. W. (accepted for publication).
+Lay beliefs about gender and sexual behavior: First evidence for a pervasive, robust (but seemingly unfounded) stereotype.
 Psychological Science.
-[Data + Code]
+[Pre-print] [Data + Code]

 Krems, J. A., Williams, K. E. G., Kenrick, D. T., & Aktipis, A. (in press).
 Friendship jealousy: One tool of friendship maintenance?
 Journal of Personality and Social Psychology.
 [Pre-registrations] [Data + Code ]

 Krems, J. A., & Conroy-Beam, D. (2020).
 First tests of Euclidean preference integration in friendship: Euclidean friend value and power of choice on the friend market.
 Evolution & Human Behavior, 41(3), 188-198.
 [PDF] | [Data + Code]

 *Ko, A., *Pick, C., *Kwon, J. Y., *Barlev, M., Krems, J. A., Varnum, M. E. W., …& Kenrick, D. T. (2020).
 Family matters: Rethinking the social psychology of human motivation.
 Perspectives on Psychological Science, 15(1), 173-201.
 [PDF] [OSF]